hashicorp/vault/website/source/intro/getting-started/policies.html.md

 Vault very quickly, and the policy system is the way to do this.

-The syntax and function of policies is easy to understand and work with, and because auth backends all must map to the central policy system, you only have to learn this policy system.
+The syntax and function of policies is easy to understand and work with, and because auth methods all must map to the central policy system, you only have to learn this policy system.

 Next, we'll cover how to [deploy Vault](/intro/getting-started/deploy.html).